Emacs: Early implementations

 In the following years, programmers wrote a variety of Emacs-like editors for other computer systems.
 These included EINE (EINE Is Not EMACS) and ZWEI (ZWEI Was EINE Initially), which were written for the Lisp machine by Mike McMahon and Daniel Weinreb, and Sine (Sine Is Not Eine), which was written by Owen Theodore Anderson.
 Weinreb's EINE was the first Emacs written in Lisp.
 In 1978, Bernard Greenberg wrote Multics Emacs almost entirely in Multics Lisp at Honeywell's Cambridge Information Systems Lab.
 Multics Emacs was later maintained by Richard Soley, who went on to develop the NILE Emacs-like editor for the NIL Project, and by Barry Margolin.
 Many versions of Emacs, including GNU Emacs, would later adopt Lisp as an extension language.

 James Gosling, who would later invent NeWS and the Java programming language, wrote Gosling Emacs in 1981.
 The first Emacs-like editor to run on Unix, Gosling Emacs was written in C and used Mocklisp, a language with Lisp-like syntax, as an extension language.

-Early Ads for Computer Corporation of America's CCA EMACS (Steve Zimmerman). appeared in 1984.
-1985 comparisons to GNU Emacs, when it came out, mentioned free vs. $2,400.
+Early ads for Computer Corporation of America's CCA EMACS (Steve Zimmerman) appeared in 1984.CCA EMACS was originally based on Warren Montgomery's EMACS, but was gradually rewritten so that by the time of its commercial release in 1983, none of Montgomery's code was present anymore.
+CCA EMACS was written to emulate the original PDP-10 EMACS (written by Richard Stallman) as closely as possible, while adding many new commands as well.
+In 1984, in a competition with other versions of Emacs, it won a site license from MIT for their Project Athena.